LiaScript/liascript.github.com/content/english/blog/064_liascript-world-map.md

 We will add your information to `projects.yml` and update the map.

 > The only information that is mandatory is the `title`, `link`, and `gps`.
 The `image` is optional, but it will make your project more visible.
 The `description` can be a short text or a long description, and you can also embed HTML, like links or images.
 The `categories` and `tags` are optional too, but they will help to filter the projects later on the map.
-And finally, the `icon` is optional, and we will later use this to modify the markers on the map, which can be a logo of your institution, project, or company.
+And finally, the `icon` is optional, and we will later use this to modify the markers on the map, which can be a logo of your institution, project, or company. `date` is optional and will be used to classify markers to projects or events.

 Otherwise you can also fork the repository `https://github.com/liascript/liascript.github.com`, add your project by yourself and create a pull request.
 This way you will also be visible in the list of contributors on GitHub 😉